-If your driver license has expired, and your scheduled appointment is on or after April 15, 2021, you may request a temporary license to operate a motor vehicle until your appointment date*.
+If your driver license expired prior to April 14, 2021, and you have already scheduled an appointment, you may request a temporary license to operate a motor vehicle until your appointment date.
 This extension does not apply to a Commercial Driver License (CDL) holder.
 In order for your request to be processed, your request will need to be submitted through our Contact Us page.
 When submitting your request, please complete all of the requested fields and include the following information in the Questions section of the form:

 - Date of your appointment

 - State that you are requesting a Temporary License (requests that do not reference this will not be processed)

 To qualify for a temporary license, the driver license must: